Getting Started

 Click "Add Custom Server" in the Agent Panel settings gear menu.

-Replace {slug} with the App's slug from your subscription card.
+Replace {slug} with the MCP server's slug from your subscription card.

 Other MCP Clients